mvysny/vaadin-simple-security/README.md

   we'll store the users in a SQL database, but in-memory will work for now.
 * `InMemoryLoginService` holds the currently logged-in user in Vaadin session, and provides `login()`/`logout()` functions.
   Uses `InMemoryUserRegistry` when logging in.
-* `SimpleViewAccessChecker` checks access to Vaadin routes (performs authorization).
+* `SimpleNavigationAccessControl` checks access to Vaadin routes (performs authorization).
 Retrieves the currently-logged-in user from the `InMemoryLoginService`.

 ## Authorization